Armenian food cuisine

 Goat Cheese: (Dairy Product) Goat cheese is fairly common in Armenia and is known primarily as a product of the Vayots Dzor region.
 It pairs well with fruity white wines.

-Harissa: (Breakfast Dish) Harissa is a cherished Armenian comfort food.
+Harissa: (Main Dish) Harissa is a cherished Armenian comfort food.
 Wheat is slow-cooked with tender, pulled meat, usually chicken or lamb.
 The mixture is continuously stirred and simmered, creating a thick, porridge-like consistency with a deep taste.
 It is most often eaten for breakfast.

 Jajukh: (Salad) Jajukh combines diced cucumbers with thick yogurt, garlic, and mint.
 It’s creamy salad-going-on-soup that’s often served during the warmer months.